metauni/metauni.github.io/posts/private/private.md

 # Private servers

-In the course of running seminars and [events](https://metauni.org/posts/events/events) we have learned a lot about how to support intellectual activities in virtual spaces, and we have built some technical tools.
-We have open sourced most of these tools, so others can reproduce what we are doing:
+In the course of running seminars and [events](https://metauni.org/posts/events/events) in Roblox since the beginning of 2021 we have learned a lot about how to support intellectual activities in virtual spaces.
+We have open sourced most of the code we have developed to faciliate these activities, including:

 * Admin commands, Discord bot, viewer (https://metauni.org/posts/make-your-own/tools)
 * Whiteboards (https://github.com/metauni/metaboard)

-We will continue to talk publicly about what we have learned and release our tools as open source.
 However, some users will find it convenient to have a a simpler way to create environments similar to the ones in which we host metauni events, which will **just work**.
 To this end we are starting to explore the use of Roblox [Private Servers](https://en.help.roblox.com/hc/en-us/articles/205345050-How-do-I-Purchase-and-Configure-Private-VIP-Servers-).